microsoft/eureka-ml-insights/README.md

 - Finally, submit a pull request.

 # ✒️ Citation
-If you use this framework in your research, please cite the following paper:
+If you use this framework in your research, please cite the following papers:

 ```
 @article{eureka2024,